RabiaAtgithub/cultures-of-pakistan/drafts/README.md

-# Cultures of Pakistan
+# Car dashboard cam

-A book exploring the diverse cultures, traditions, festivals, dresses, and customs of Pakistan's provinces and cities.
+A manual guiding on variety of functions provided by the dash cam.
+In variety of car models.
+Shipped and manufactured by inland and foreign manufacturers for global distribution.

 Built using **Spec-Kit Plus** methodology on GitHub:
-- spec/ : Book specification and outline
+- spec/ : manual specification and outline
 - drafts/ : Chapter drafts
 - final/ : Polished versions (coming soon)